Major Groups > Gilled Mushrooms > Pale-Spored > Laccaria > Laccaria laccata

 Description:

-Ecology: Mycorrhizal with hardwoods or conifers; growing alone or gregariously (sometimes clustered); common; spring, summer, and fall; widely distributed in North America.
+Ecology: Mycorrhizal with hardwoods or conifers; growing alone or gregariously (sometimes in loose clusters); common; spring, summer, and fall; widely distributed in North America.

-Cap: 1-4.5 cm; convex, becoming flat and sometimes uplifted; often with a central depression; the margin smooth and even or lined to grooved; smooth to finely hairy; orange-brown, fading to buff; changing color markedly as it dries out.
+Cap: Usually 1-4.5 cm across, but sometimes larger or smaller; convex, becoming flat and sometimes uplifted; often with a central depression; the margin smooth and even or lined to grooved; bald to finely hairy; orangish brown, fading to buff; color often changing markedly as it dries out.

-Gills: Attached to the stem, or rarely beginning to run down it; distant or close; pinkish flesh color, sometimes developing a faint purplish cast.
+Gills: Attached to the stem, or beginning to run down it; distant or close; pinkish (Caucasian) flesh color, sometimes developing a faint purplish cast.

-Stem: 2-6.5 cm long; up to 1 cm thick; equal or tapering to base; smooth to (more rarely) longitudinally grooved; colored like the cap; with white basal mycelium; becoming hollow.
+Stem: 2-10 cm long; up to 1 cm thick; equal or tapering to base; smooth to finely hairy; occasionally longitudinally grooved; colored like the cap; with white basal mycelium; becoming hollow.

 Flesh: Thin, colored like the cap.